wso2-attic/puppet-modules/modules/wso2dss/README.md

 ## How to Contribute
 Follow the steps mentioned in the [wiki](https://github.com/wso2/puppet-modules/wiki) to setup a development environment and update/create new puppet modules.

+## Packs to be Copied

+Copy the following files to their corresponding locations.

+1. WSO2 Data Services Server distribution (3.0.1) to `<PUPPET_HOME>/modules/wso2dss/files`
+2. JDK 1.7_80 distribution to `<PUPPET_HOME>/modules/wso2base/files`

 ## Running WSO2 Data Services Server in the `default` profile
 No changes to Hiera data are required to run the `default` profile.
 Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.

 ## Running WSO2 Data Services Server with clustering in specific profiles
-Do the below changes to relevant Data Services Server profiles (`manager`, `worker`) Hiera YAML files to start the server in distributed setup.
+No changes to Hiera data are required to run the distributed deployment (`manager`, `worker`) of WSO2 Data Services Server, other than pointing to the correct resources such as the deployment synchronization and remote DB instances.

 1. If the Clustering Membership Scheme is `WKA`, add the Well Known Address list.